6 popular procurement methods & tips to choose suppliers

 Of course, cost is always a consideration.
 Companies need to select suppliers that make sense from a return on investment perspective.
 For example, if selecting vendors for your marketing tech stack, you must always pay attention to how it impacts the customer acquisition cost.

 Other factors include customer recommendations, industry reputation, and their tangential service offerings.
-Be sure to consider these factors when choosing your suppliers and ensure they fulfill your requirements.
+Be sure to consider these factors when choosing your suppliers and ensure they fulfil your requirements.

 4. Make negotiations as detailed as possible

-Flesh out important details related to procurement like responsibilities, financing, payment schedules, and delivery dates before signing a contract to ensure both parties are committed to honoring the agreement.
+Flesh out important details related to procurement like responsibilities, financing, payment schedules, and delivery dates before signing a contract to ensure both parties are committed to honouring the agreement.

 This keeps you and the supplier on the same page, reducing misunderstanding and keeping the project on schedule.